MarinaIvanova-1/eagleBank/README.md

 # @EagleBank assignement

 **To build the application**
- - install Docker for connecting to the local database
+ - Install Docker for connecting to the local database
- - run 'docker compose up'
+ - Run 'docker compose up'
- - build the project using 'mvn clean install'
+ - Build the project using 'mvn clean install'

 **Tech stack used**